Find a Class

 Can you put me in touch directly with an instructor?

-We do not give instructors' contact information.
-But if you email your questions to our Registrar, we are be happy to forward your inquiry to the instructor for you.
+Unfortunately, we can't provide instructors' contact information.
+But if you email your questions to our Program Support Team, we are be happy to forward your inquiry to the instructor for you.

 What should I wear to class?